adamstac/learningruby/memoirs/i-created-this-repo-using-the-github-api.md

 ## Your new repo

 Congratulations!
-Head to to GitHub and check out your new repo.
+Head to GitHub and check out your new repo.

 ## Further exploration